- > 1) Are you upgrading from an older iPhone?

 If you're upgrading from an older iPhone, you can transfer all of its apps, data and settings to your new iPhone.
 But to do so, you'll need to make a backup (via iTunes or via iCloud).

 How to back up an iPhone using iTunes

 It's worth checking you're running the latest version of iTunes before you start.
 Select iTunes from the menu, and Check for Updates.

 To make a backup, or update an existing one using iTunes, connect your old device to the computer you normally sync it with via USB, open iTunes, select the device and press the Sync button.

 How to back up an iPhone using iCloud

-Check that your iPhone has recently backed up: your device will automatically make an iCloud backup once a day as long as it's locked, plugged in, and connected to a Wi-Fi network, and as long as you have sufficient space available in your iCloud account.
+Check that your iPhone has recently backed up: if you're running a reasonably up-to-date version of iOS, your device will automatically make an iCloud backup once a day as long as it's locked, plugged in, and connected to a Wi-Fi network, and as long as you have sufficient space available in your iCloud account.
 You can find out when your iPhone's last backup was completed by going to Settings > iCloud > Backup and then checking beneath Back Up Now.

 If it's not been backed up recently you can manually force a backup by opening Settings and navigating to iCloud > Backup, making sure iCloud Back up is on, and selecting Back Up Now.